Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 3. The town is fun to explore

-The town itself is super cute and exudes a laid-back coastal vibe, with quaint shops and inviting cafes dotted along its picturesque lanes.
+The town itself is super cute and has such a laid-back coastal vibe, with quaint shops and small cafes.
 Expect cobblestoned streets and different coloured houses.

 I loved wandering around and getting lost, you never knew what you’ll stumble across!
-Sagres’s warm and welcoming atmosphere sets the stage for a truly enjoyable exploration.
+It’s the best way to explore.

 4. Cabo de São Vicente is a must visit